-In performing her role as coordinator of the board of directors' activities and providing proactive guidance on the functioning of the board, the chairman calls the meetings of the board, establishes their agenda, presides over them, and endeavors to ensure that the documentation related to the items on the agenda is circulated to the directors and statutory auditors in due advance prior to the date of each meeting.
-In this regard, it should be noted that the board of directors confirmed its view that, as a general rule, an advance notice of three days is congruous, acknowledging however that such term could be increased or decreased, respectively, in cases where the documentation is particularly important and/or complex or in the event of urgent transactions or transaction in progress; in 2014, such term was generally complied with.
+In performing her role as coordinator of the board of directors' activities and providing proactive guidance on the functioning of the board, the chairman calls the meetings of the board, establishes their agenda, presides over them, and endeavours to ensure that the documentation related to the items on the agenda is circulated to the directors and statutory auditors in due advance prior to the date of each meeting; in this regard, it should be noted that the board of directors confirmed its policy according to which, as a general rule, an advance notice of three days is congruous the relevant board of directors documentation, acknowledging however that such term could be increased or decreased, respectively, in cases where the documentation is particularly important and/or complex or in the event of urgent transactions or transaction in progress; in 2015, such term was generally complied with, and whenever this was not possible in relation to extraordinary operations underway, the Chairman still ensured that in-depth analyses were carried out during the board's meetings.

-The chairman also ascertains whether the Boards' resolutions are implemented, chairs shareholders' meetings, and - like the chief executive officer - is authorized to represent the Company legally.
+The chairman also ascertains whether the Boards' resolutions are implemented, chairs shareholders' meetings, and - like the chief executive officer - is authorized to legally represent the Company.

-In addition to the powers provided by law and under the bylaws regarding the functioning of the corporate bodies (the shareholders' meeting and the board of directors), the chairman is also entrusted with the duties of (i) participating, jointly with the chief executive officer, in formulating to the board of directors proposals on the appointment, revocation and compensation of the head of the Company's "Audit" function, which reports hierarchically to the board of directors and on which the chairman exercises a supervisory role, and (ii) performing a proactive and supervisory role in the application of corporate governance rules concerning the board of directors' activities.
+In addition to the powers provided by law and by the bylaws regarding the functioning of the corporate bodies (the shareholders' meeting and the board of directors), the chairman is also entrusted with the duties of (i) participating, jointly with the chief executive officer, in formulating to the board of directors proposals on the appointment, revocation and compensation of the head of the Company's Audit Department, which reports hierarchically to the board of directors and on which the chairman exercises a supervisory role, and (ii) performing a proactive and supervisory role in the application of corporate governance rules concerning the board of directors' activities.